-Many unusual terms are bandied about during the conveyancing process in Brisbane.
+Many unusual terms are bandied about during the conveyancing process.
 To the uninitiated, it can be extremely confusing.
 Having a first-rate conveyancing firm in Brisbane at your side can help alleviate a lot of that confusion; however, it’s never a bad idea to familiarise yourself with a few of the most common terms beforehand.
 That way, you’ll go into the process with at least a basic understanding of what will occur.
 In that case, knowing the differences between fixtures and chattels is helpful.

 What is a Fixture?